This Naamghar in Assam’s Jorhat marked an epochal moment in Mahatma Gandhi’s fight against untouchability

 Avinibesh Sharma who runs Vintage Assam, a website dedicated to digitising facets of Assam’s history, says: “Another temple in Dohabora Chuk in Jorhat also opened its doors to the ‘Harijans’ during that same trip Mahatma Gandhi made in April 1934.
 But Krishna Nath Sharma’s Naamghar was considered more crucial because he was an upper-caste Hindu.
 That was a huge statement he was making.
 And he had to bear the brunt.”

 In his lifetime, Gandhi made four trips to Assam—1921, 1926, 1934 and in 1946.
-“Each time he would stay in homes of different people involved in the freedom movement: Tarun Ram Phookan in Guwahati, Jyotiprasad Agarwala in Tezpur, and of course, Krishna Nath Sharma’s in Jorhat,” says Sharma, adding that Gandhi’s last visit to Assam was in 1946, when he set up the Kasturba Gandhi Ashram.
+“Each time he would stay in homes of different people involved in the freedom movement: Tarun Ram Phukan in Guwahati, Jyotiprasad Agarwala in Tezpur, and of course, Krishna Nath Sharma’s in Jorhat,” says Sharma, adding that Gandhi’s last visit to Assam was in 1946, when he set up the Kasturba Gandhi Ashram.

 It was then that he stayed in a small hut in the Sarania Hills of Guwahati — the site where the famous Gandhi Mandap memorial and one of the tallest ceremonial Tricolours in India (unfurled in a grand ceremony on October 2, 2018) are located today.